xrufix/Poppy/README.md

 - **lrRadios[]**
   This does also not support randomness.
 All radios within this array will be given to the unit.
+- **srRadio**
+  Only supports one radio given as string.
+If set to `""`, no radio will be given to the unit.
+Defaults to `"ItemRadio"` when using TFAR or `"ACRE_PRC343"` when using ACRE.
 - **preLoadout**
   Can contain code that will be compiled and called with the current unit and the loadout class before applying the loadout.